Cybersecurity Strategies And Beyond

 Once upon a time, a typical system for network security consisted of firewalls to secure network traffic and antivirus solutions for use on user devices.
 Today, as simply watching the nightly news will tell you, network security requires more defense against hacking than ever before.
-Companies are suffering network intrusion and data losses, putting companies at risk, so network managers need to rethink their security strategies, including creating a more “layered” approach.
+Companies are suffering network intrusion and data losses, putting companies at risk.
+Therefore, network managers need to rethink their cybersecurity strategies, including creating a more “layered” approach.
 No longer is simply stopping something from coming in enough, analyzing and inspecting data to prevent encryption is now necessary.
 A brief description of some of the security systems being implemented include the following:

 Data Loss Prevention or DLP technology protects an organization from unauthorized users being able to accidentally or maliciously share critical and/or confidential information which could put it at risk.